wp-plugins/relevanssi/readme.txt

 search result template to decide.
 However, if the option is set, Relevanssi will create custom search result snippets that show the part of the document where the search hit was made.
 Relevanssi can also highlight the query terms in the search results.

+Relevanssi can keep a log of user queries and display both most popular queries and recent queries that got no hits.
+The logging is a new feature that will be refined later.

 Relevanssi owes a lot to [wpSearch](http://wordpress.org/extend/plugins/wpsearch/) by Kenny Katzgrau.